An approach to categorification of Verma modules: Topological Grothendieck groups

 inducing a topology on $G_0(\cC)$.
 We make it Hausdorff by the following. \begin{defn} We define the topological Grothendieck group of $\cC$ as

 \end{defn} Again, the topological Grothendieck group forms a topological module over $\bZ\llbracket q \rrbracket [q^{-1}]$ with the $(q)$-adic topology and we get the following theorem.

-\begin{thm} The topological Grothendieck group $\boldsymbol G_0(\cC)$ of a right complete category $\cC$, with the local Jordan-H\"older property and every $\bZ$-composition series being left bounded, is a topological $\bZ\llbracket q\rrbracket[q^{-1}]$-module freely generated by the classes of simple objects (up to degree shift). \end{thm}
+\begin{thm} The topological Grothendieck group $\boldsymbol G_0(\cC)$ of a right complete category $\cC$, with the local Jordan--H\"older property and every $\bZ$-composition series being left bounded, is a topological $\bZ\llbracket q\rrbracket[q^{-1}]$-module freely generated by the classes of simple objects (up to degree shift). \end{thm}

 An exact, graded functor $\Phi\colon \cC \rightarrow \cC'$ gives rise to a $\bZ\llbracket q \rrbracket [q^{-1}]$-linear map $G_0(\cC) \rightarrow G_0(\cC')$.
 Also, there is an obvious $\bZ\llbracket q \rrbracket [q^{-1}]$-linear injection $\boldsymbol G_0(\cC) \hookrightarrow G_0(\cC)$.
 We define $[\Phi] : \boldsymbol G_0(\cC) \rightarrow \boldsymbol G_0(\cC')$ as the composition $\boldsymbol G_0(\cC) \hookrightarrow G_0(\cC) \rightarrow G_0(\cC') \twoheadrightarrow \boldsymbol G_0(\cC')$.